dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 can these Ansatz structures be transformed into quantum circuits?
 How can these circuits facilitate computation necessary for sociophysical calculation or simulation?
 How effective will quantum computing be at predicting social interaction?
+Can social processes emulate computational processes?
+After all, such is the essence of crowdsourcing, but can the same approach be used for sociophysical extrapolation?

-- Variational Ansatz
+- Variational ansatz

   - Relevent to disnormalization (and establishing a new equilibrium) are I Ching Hexagrams: